Asdrúbal Cabrera: Minor leagues

+Cleveland Indians (2007–2014)

-Cabrera made his major league debut on August 8, 2007, against the White Sox, starting at second base.
+Cabrera made his major league debut on August 8, 2007, against the Chicago White Sox, starting at second base.
 He was hitless in three at-bats and scored a run after he was hit by a pitch in the sixth inning.
-Four days later, Cabrera picked up his first major league hit, a double, against Mike Mussina of the New York Yankees.
-Cabrera's first home run came August 18, 2007, off Jason Hammel of the Tampa Bay Devil Rays in an 8–1 victory for the Indians.
+Three days later, Cabrera picked up his first major league hit, a double, against Mike Mussina of the New York Yankees.
+Cabrera hit his first career home run on August 18, 2007, off Jason Hammel of the Tampa Bay Devil Rays in an 8–1 victory for the Indians.
 Cabrera eventually assumed Cleveland's everyday second baseman job despite being a natural shortstop, taking over for an ineffective Josh Barfield.
 In 2007, Cabrera helped power the Indians to a tie for the best record in baseball (96–66 with the Boston Red Sox) with his late-inning heroics.
-Cabrera batted .375 (21 for 56) in the 7th inning or later.
+Cabrera batted .353 (18-for-51) in the seventh inning or later.
 For good luck, Cabrera wears a white beaded necklace that was made for him by his wife; because of this many gave him the nickname "Pearls".
+In 45 games with Cleveland, Cabrera batted .283 with nine doubles, two triples, three home runs and 22 RBI.

+Cabrera made his postseason debut in Game 1 of the 2007 American League Division Series, and he finished the game 1-for-4 with a home run, walk and two runs scored in Cleveland's 12–3 win over the Yankees.
+In 11 playoff games, he batted .217 with a home run and 6 RBI, helping the Indians to the ALCS.

 At Progressive Field on May 12, 2008, Cabrera turned the 14th unassisted triple play in MLB history against the Toronto Blue Jays in the second game of a doubleheader.
 In the fifth inning, with Toronto's Marco Scutaro on first base and Kevin Mench on second, Cabrera dove and caught a Lyle Overbay liner, stepped on second base before leading runner Mench could return, and then tagged Scutaro, who had already passed second base.
 Hall of Fame member Bob Feller was in attendance to witness Cabrera's feat.
 On June 9, 2008, Cabrera was optioned to Triple-A Buffalo after hitting a team low .184 with 14 RBI in 52 games.
 Barfield was called back up to take his place.
-During his stay in Buffalo, Cabrera hit .326 in 34 games with 25 runs, seven doubles, four homers and 13 RBI.
-He was also named International League Batter of the Week after hitting .394, going 13 for 33, with three doubles, three homers and six RBI.
-Cabrera was called back up to the Indians on July 18, and hit .261 (30 for 115) with 3 homers, to raise his season average (with the Indians) from .184 to .216.
+During his stay in Buffalo, Cabrera hit .326 in 34 games with 25 runs, seven doubles, four home runs and 13 RBI.
+He was also named International League Batter of the Week after hitting .394 (13-for-33) with three doubles, three homers and 6 RBI.
+Cabrera was called back up to the Indians on July 18.
+He hit .320 with 13 doubles, five home runs and 33 RBI in 62 games after his recall.
+Overall, Cabrera finished the 2008 season batting .259 with six home runs and 47 RBI in 114 games.